RolandWarburton/nodeTidbits/nginx-auth-docker/README.md

 # nginx-auth-docker

-Example of using auth_request in nginx to provide custom authenticator.
-The docker containers are coordinated using docker-compose
+Example of using auth_request in nginx to provide a custom authenticator.
+The docker containers are coordinated using docker-compose.
+Bootstrapped from [roylines/nginx-auth-docker](https://github.com/roylines/nginx-auth-docker).

+Additions to the project to suite my future projects.

+* Better code documentation
+* More fleshed out code flow
+* Implementation of RFC 7519 JWTs

+## TODO

+- [ ] Implement database on version 2
+- [ ] Test cookie interactions when crossing domains
+- [ ] Implement session time based management of cookies on auth backend
+- [ ] Investigate if cookies delete themselves after expiring or if i need to manage it

 ## bring up the stack